 Grade 9

-This course will not focus on memorizing names, dates and facts.
-Instead, students will learn to critically study how geography affects human society, develop persuasive communication skills, and analyze how events of the past are connected to the present day.
-While this is a history class first and foremost, geography, psychology, and political science will play crucial roles in understanding the content.
-The overarching goal of students will be to answer the question: “Why is the world the way it is?
+This class will cover topics from across the world and throughout time.
+During our nearly 600 year journey from around the year 1400 to the present, we will study compelling historical topics such as the Ancient Mayans, the British & Japanese Empires, the World Wars and the Cold War.
+Throughout the course, students will learn to critically study how geography affects human society, develop persuasive communication skills and be able to analyze how events of the past are connected to the present day.
+While this is a history class first and foremost, geography, psychology and political science will play crucial roles in our learning.
+Our overarching goal for the class is to answer the question: “why is the world the way it is?
 And how can we use this knowledge to make a better future?”

 Grade 10